amirmohan/amirali.github.io/about.md

 <hr>

 <h2>Research Interests</h2>
-<p align="justify"> My expertise is in <b>machine learning (ML), signal processing, inverse problems, and computational biology</b>. <b>I exploit the hidden <b>low-dimensional structures</b> in the high-dimensional data acquired from the <b>complex systems</b> around us to design algorithms that address the statistical and computational challenges of ML towards the ultimate goal of improving <b>generalizability, explainability, and reliability</b> of ML systems</b>.
-My research contributes to and draws from several disciplines such as optimization, high-dimensional statistics, streaming, combinatorics, information/coding theory, and deep learning. <b>Currently, I am working on the <b>combinatorial aspects of deep neural networks</b> to develop explaniable inference methods for <b>protein design and CRISPR gene editing</b></b>.
+<p align="justify"> My expertise is in <b>machine learning (ML), signal processing, inverse problems, and computational biology</b>.
+I exploit the hidden <b>low-dimensional structures</b> in the high-dimensional data acquired from the <b>complex biological systems</b> to design algorithms that address the statistical and computational challenges of ML towards the ultimate goal of improving <b>generalizability, explainability, and reliability</b> of ML systems for biology.
+My research contributes to and draws from several disciplines such as optimization, high-dimensional statistics, streaming, combinatorics, information/coding theory, and deep learning.
+Currently, I am working on the <b>combinatorial aspects of deep neural networks</b> to develop explaniable inference methods for <b>protein design and CRISPR gene editing</b>.
 The focus of my PhD was on sparsity-enabled methods for rapid DNA sensing and diagnostics.</p>

 <hr>